 11. Kimberly Bovee.
 "John Bale and the Medieval Heritage of Reformation Drama."
 2001.

 12. Christina Heckman, Assistant Professor (TT), Augusta State University.
 "Crux et Transitus: The Cross in Anglo-Saxon Literature."
 2002.

 13. Gerald Nachtwey, Assistant Professor (TT), Eastern Kentucky University. "'Swete Harm': Chivalry and Violence in Chaucer and Froissart."
 2005.

-14. Kimberly Jack, Instructor, Auburn University.
+14. Kimberly Jack, Assistant Professor (TT), Athens State University.
 "Clothing Rhetoric in the Works of the Pearl-Poet.
 2008.

 15. Stephanie Lundeen.
 "Performance in Medieval English Poetry."
 2008